e7lin/New-Mopeio/KylemopeioREADME.md

 ## Credits and Acknowledgement
 Ethan Lin did a significant portion of the coding, utilizing classes from the quarter 2 project to start for the base of the player classes and developing from there.
 He drew the backgrounds and many of the food stuffs, while also continuing by contributing to the coding of the animal classes and completing the collisions for the animals eating food and interacting with the lava and river.
 Sri did a part of the coding, mainly the reset button and reading/writing, while also completing the Read.me.
 Special thanks to Mr. David and Nisheet for helping through the many Github issues that we encountered.
+Shoutout Kyle Wang for inspiring the name of our game.